Religious vs. Spiritual: How modern religion is misunderstood

 Other traditions may acknowledge the blindspot but in poetical terms.
 Some teach the techniques so that one can see the blind spot for oneself, but only gradually.
 The rarest group has seen the blind spot and then tried to help others see it for themselves.

-The religious or spiritual path you choose is not nearly as important as whether you live a life of truth or illusion.
+Your religious or spiritual path is not nearly as important as whether you live a life of truth or illusion.
 If you live a life of fact, you live a spiritual life, regardless of what label you put on it.
 On the other hand, if you live a life of illusion, then no title will save you.

 The bottom line is this: religion is about conformity, and spirituality is about transformation.
 Choose wisely.